This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 deskbird and Skedda both cover desk and room booking, but they are built around fundamentally different scopes.

 Skedda is a capable scheduling platform, strong on booking rules and space configuration across varied resource types.
 It handles the "can I book this space" question well. deskbird is a full workplace management platform.
-It covers booking, attendance coordination, hybrid policy enforcement, utilization analytics, and issue resolution, all in one place.
+It covers booking, attendance coordination, utilization analytics, and issue resolution, all in one place.
 And because it's built for daily employee use, not just admin configuration, the data it generates is consistent and reliable.

 Key differences: